Tellinq/OneConfig/modules/dependencies/README.md

   dependencies in the final JAR file.
 - **On NeoForge / modern Forge with JiJ:** We use the same system as Fabric.

+## Ok... but how do you actually do it?

+(Here comes the stupidity)

+At this point, it's not worth putting everything in the platform module's buildscript.
+This would require mental gymnastics that would make this even more complicated than it already is.
+So we have a `buildSrc` module that contains a method to generate a list of dependencies given the platform version and mod loader.
+In order to add a dependency, you simply add it to the `addDependencies` file in the `buildSrc` module.
+The method will automatically handle the rest.